Myanmar Maternal and Child Welfare Association

 The Myanmar Maternal and Child Welfare Association (မြန်မာနိုင်ငံ မိခင်နှင့်ကလေး စောင့်ရှောက်ရေး အသင်း, abbreviated MMCWA) is a non-governmental organisation in Burma which aims to protects mothers and their children in the country.

-Although it dates back to 1948, it was supported by the Burmese government when it was established in its new centre in April 1991 particularly because the organisation aimed to cover much of the country in protection.
-As of 2008 the MMCWA now functions with 324 township associations, and 11,233 branch associations formed to undertake health and welfare activities nationwide.
-It now has over 2,000,000 volunteer workers serving the organisation throughout Burma.
+Although it dates back to 1948, it was supported by the Burmese government when it was established in its new centre in April 1991, particularly because the organisation aimed to cover much of the country in protection.
+As of 2008, the MMCWA functions with 324 township associations, and 11,233 branch associations formed to undertake health and welfare activities nationwide.
+It has over 2,000,000 volunteer workers, serving the organisation throughout Burma.

 The headquarters are at the corner of Thanthuma Road and Parami Road in South Okkalapa Township, Yangon.

 History

 After Burma gained independence, maternal and child welfare associations were set up in towns and cities.
 But those association lacked a central organisation and existed only as local entities.
 From the time independence was gained to 1964, up to 120 maternal and child welfare associations were formed.
-The Myanmar Maternal and Child Welfare Association (Centre) was formed on 30 April 1991 and has subsidiary bodies such as the Centre, State/Division, District Supervisory Committees, Township Associations and Branch Associations.
+The Myanmar Maternal and Child Welfare Association (Centre) was formed on 30 April 1991 and has subsidiary bodies such as the centre, state/division, district supervisory committees, township associations and branch associations.